FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

   - Type: Concentration_units
   - Description: Concentration of the conducting salt
 - __halfe_wave_potential__
-  - Type: float
+  - Type: Potential_units
-  - Description: The half-wave potential of the measurement in V
+  - Description: The half-wave potential of the measurement
 - __scan_rate__
   - Type: Scan_rate_units
   - Description: The scan rate of the measurement
 - __start_potential__
-  - Type: float
+  - Type: Potential_units
-  - Description: The starting value of the potential in V
+  - Description: The starting value of the potential
 - __stop_potential__
-  - Type: float
+  - Type: Potential_units
-  - Description: The stop value of the potential in V
+  - Description: The stop value of the potential
 - __i_pc__
   - Type: Current_units
-  - Description: The current at the maximum of the cathodic peak in A
+  - Description: The current at the maximum of the cathodic peak
 - __i_pa__
   - Type: Current_units
-  - Description: The current at the maximum of the anodic peak in A
+  - Description: The current at the maximum of the anodic peak
 - __potential_E_pc__
-  - Type: float
+  - Type: Potential_units
-  - Description: Potential at the maximum of the cathodic peak in V
+  - Description: Potential at the maximum of the cathodic peak
 - __potential_E_pa__
-  - Type: float
+  - Type: Potential_units
-  - Description: The current at the maximum of the anodic peak in V
+  - Description: The current at the maximum of the anodic peak
 - __total_cycle_number__
   - Type: int
   - Description: The total cycle number